seppinho/mutserve/README.md

 java -jar mutation-server-1.1.5.jar  analyse-local --input <input-folder> --reference <ref.fasta> --level 0.01 --outputRaw raw.txt --outputVar var.txt --baq true --baseQ 20 --mapQ 20 --alignQ 30 --indel true
 ```

+## Output Format
+We report variants in a TAB delimited file including SampleID, Position, Reference, Variant & Variant-Level.
+Please not that the Variant-Level is always the non-reference level.
+We also include the the **most** and **second most base** at a specific position (so called Major/Minor Component).
+The last column includes the type of the variant (1: Homoplasmy, 2: Heteroplasmy or Low-Level Variant, 3: Low-Level Deletion, 4: Deletion, 5: Insertion).

 ## Citation
 If you use this tool, please cite [this paper](http://nar.oxfordjournals.org/content/early/2016/04/15/nar.gkw247.full).